clux/probes.hugo/content/post/2022-01-11-prometheus-ecosystem.md

 ### [Thanos Ruler](https://thanos.io/tip/components/rule.md/)

-An **optional** rule evaluation analogue.
+An **optional** rule evaluation / alerting analogue.

 This is a bit more **niche** than the rule evaluation in prometheus itself, because rule evalution on the prometheus side essentially gets stored as metrics in the long term storage.
-The only reason you need this is if you need to create evaluation rules on a federated level (e.g. to answer whether you have a high error rate across all production clusters / prometheus sets).
+The only reason you need this is if you need to alert on / create evaluation rules on a federated level (e.g. to answer whether you have a high error rate across all production clusters / prometheus sets).

+If you need the alerting part, then you have another component that talks to `alertmanager` 🙃.

 Can run in a stateful mode - presenting a prometheus compatible store api that the querier can hit for rule results - or statelessly; persisting rule results to s3.